lightward/mechanic-tasks/docs/hide-out-of-stock-products/README.md

 ## Documentation

-This task monitors inventory updates, and pulls the product from the selected sales channels whenever a product's total inventory meets your "out of stock" threshold.
+This task monitors inventory updates, and pulls the product from the configured sales channels whenever a product's total inventory meets your "out of stock" threshold.
 Optionally, it'll send you an email when it does so.
+You may also choose whether to further refine the products being considered by this task by configuring inclusion or exclusion tags  (Note: exclusion tags will always take precedence over inclusion tags).

-This task can also be run manually, to scan all products at once.
+This task can also be run manually, to scan all products in the shop.

-This task monitors inventory updates, and pulls the product from the selected sales channels whenever a product's total inventory meets your "out of stock" threshold.

-To scan your entire catalog for out of stock products, use the "Run task" button.
-Otherwise, this task will run whenever an inventory level is updated.

-If you'd like to wait until the product has been out of stock for several days, use this task instead: [Unpublish products that have been out of stock for x days](https://usemechanic.com/task/unpublish-products-that-have-been-out-of-stock-for-x-days).
+If you'd like to wait until the product has been out of stock for several days, use this task instead: [Unpublish products that have been out of stock for x days](https://tasks.mechanic.dev/unpublish-products-that-have-been-out-of-stock-for-x-days).

 ## Installing this task